openbroadcaster/openbroadcaster.github.io/gettingStarted.md

 ## Startup Script

-The Session and Startup Settings Menu lists applications that may be run at startup.
-The Alert Player(OBPlayer) application is configured to start automatically when a new login session is opened (i.e. at boot time).
-The item `OBPlayer` in the Application Autostart menu contains the path to the Player startup script (~/.openbroadcaster/startup.py).
-This script also configures the `jack` daemon, if `jack` is specified in the Dashboard audio mode settings,  according to the installed sound card:
+The Alert Player(OBPlayer) application is configured to start automatically at boot time.
+The Session and Startup Settings Menu lists applications that run at startup.
+The item `OBPlayer` in the Application Autostart menu is used to control the startup script.

-+ jackd -r -dalsa -r32000 -p1024 -n2 -D -Chw:PCH -Phw:PCH (built-in audio)
-+ jackd -r -dalsa -r32000 -p1024 -n2 -D -Chw:CODEC -Phw:CODEC (USB adapter)

-After the Alert Player has been initiated the Dashboard will be available using a web browser at http://localhost:23233.
+After the Alert Player boots up the Dashboard will be available using a web browser at http://localhost:23233.
 Provide or confirm user/password to gain access the Dashboard (the default is admin/admin).

 ## Headless Operation